 Macmillan offers one-off payments to people with cancer.
-A grant can be for anything from heating bills or extra clothing to changes needed to your home.
+A grant can be for anything from heating bills or extra clothing to a much-needed break.

-Call us on 0808 808 00 00 to find out more about Macmillan Grants.
+Call us on 0808 808 00 00 to speak to a financial guide or benefits adviser, or to find out more about Macmillan Grants.

+We can also tell you about benefits advisers in your area.
 Visit macmillan.org.uk/financialsupport to find out more about how we can help you with your finances.